ngs-docs/2021-GGG298/Week10-advanced_intro_UNIX_and_integration/README.md

 you'll see that it's full of FASTQ sequencing records.
 Often I want to run a bioinformatices pipeline on some small set of records first, before running it on the full set, just to make sure all the syntax for all the commands works.
 So I'd like to subset all of these files without modifying the originals.

-First, let's make sure the originals are read-only
+First, make sure the originals are read-only

 ```
 chmod u-w *.fq